AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 1. Now you can do either one of the following:

     * Create your [video viewer preset](/help/assets/dynamic-media/managing-viewer-presets.md#creating-a-new-viewer-preset) as usual.
+    * Create your [video profile](/help/assets/dynamic-media/video-profiles.md) as usual.
     * [Add multiple captions and audio tracks](#add-msma) to your video.

 ## About multiple caption and audio track support for videos in Dynamic Media{#about-msma}

-With multiple caption and audio track capability in Dynamic Media, you can easily add multiple captions and audio tracks to a primary video.
-This capability means that your videos are accessible across a global audience.
-You can customize a single, published primary video to a global audience in multiple languages and adhere with accessibility guidelines for different geographical regions.
-Authors can also manage the captions and audio tracks from a single tab in the user interface.
+With multiple caption and audio track capability in Dynamic Media, you can easily add multiple audio tracks.
+You can also add multiple caption files using either your own .vtt files or AI-generated caption files.
+AI-generated captions in Dynamic Media are designed to enhance video accessibility and engagement by automatically generating accurate and synchronized subtitles.
+This technology uses advanced AI algorithms to transcribe spoken content into text, which is then displayed as captions on the video.
+Some key features of this technology include the following:

+* **Automatic Transcription:** The AI system transcribes spoken words into text in real-time, ensuring that captions are generated quickly and accurately.
+* **Multilingual Support:** Captions can be automatically delivered in more than 60 languages, making it easier to reach a global audience.
+* **Enhanced Accessibility:** By providing captions, videos become more accessible to viewers who are deaf or hard of hearing, as well as those who prefer to watch videos with the sound off.
+* **Improved Engagement:** Captions can help retain viewer attention and improve comprehension, especially in noisy environments or when the viewer's native language is different from the video's language.

+These features make AI-powered captions a valuable tool for content creators looking to enhance their video content's accessibility and engagement.

 ![Captions and audio tracks tab in Dynamic Media along with a table showing uploaded .VTT caption files and uploaded .MP3 audio track files for a video.](/help/assets/dynamic-media/assets/msma-subtitle-audiotracks-tab2.png)